Information for Prospective Students

 Undergraduate Coursework Requirements

 In addition to having a basic undergraduate background (at least 30 semester units or 45 quarter units) in the core areas of Psychology (i.e., research methods, statistics, introduction to psychological measurement, learning, etc.), the applicant is also expected to demonstrate knowledge in areas such as counseling, personality theory, abnormal psychology, and theories of counseling.
 It is required that the courses listed below or their equivalents will have been completed prior to entrance into the MS Program.
 The goal is to be sure that your courses meet the content requirements of these prerequisites.
-We want to be sure you come in to a masters program with a strong background in these courses.
+We want to be sure you come into a masters program with a strong background in these courses.

 It is required that the applicant has completed the following courses or their equivalents as suitable background for admission to graduate-level work.
 This coursework MUST include the following six classes: